Let’s say you are a project manager — and you notice the communication tool your team uses is outdated and difficult.

 Basically, a business case is a document that acts as the summary of your project idea, providing the reasons it should be executed and focusing on the benefits it brings.

-Writing one should be among the first steps to starting your project — as you will use it to gain the attention of the stakeholders and convince them to support your project.
+Writing one should be among the first steps to starting your project — as you will use it to gain the attention of project stakeholders and convince them to support your project.

 You can find examples of how to write a business plan in our guides on starting a business in different US states:

-How to complete a business case in 3 steps
+How to write a business case in 5 steps

-The business case is one of the most important documents to create for your project.
+The business case is one of the most important documents you have to create for your project.
 Therefore, you should approach the process of making one with utmost care and attention.

 For ease of reference, this process can be separated into the following steps: